novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-94.md

 After saying this to himself, Lee Hyun-woo took something out of his pocket.

 "Ah, hyung.
-I also showed this to An-young.
+I also showed this to Ah-young.
 Want to see it?"

 "Hmm?
 What's this?"